vyasmayank43/CustomInputTextField/README.md

        errorFontSize
        errorText

+4. To add InputAccessoryView on textFields give them tag greater than zero with increment for next textfield.

-4. For validation change in your ViewController make reference of textfield and in viewDidLoad write below method:
+5. For validation change in your ViewController make reference of textfield and in viewDidLoad write below method:

         textField.textValidationType = TextValidation.Empty